lbaehren/prometheus-sumo/documentation/pages/JekyllCommander.md

  `-- views
 \endverbatim

-\section JekyllCommander_install Installation
+\subsection JekyllCommander_install_install Installation

 Will hopefully be written in the near future...

-\section JekyllCommander_configure Configuration
+\subsection JekyllCommander_install_configure Configuration

 In order to configure your installation you will have to create a `config.yamle` file in the root directory of your installation; an example file